EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 .. note::

-    No, that's not a typo: the "update" middleware must be first in the list, and the "fetch" middleware must be last.
-The details are a bit obscure, but see `Order of MIDDLEWARE_CLASSES`_ below if you'd like the full story.
+    No, that\'s not a typo: the "update" middleware must be first in the list, and the "fetch" middleware must be last.
+The details are a bit obscure, but see `Order of MIDDLEWARE_CLASSES`_ below if you\'d like the full story.

 Then, add the following required settings to your Django settings file: